 When you’re talking to a potential lawyer, don’t be shy about asking about their track record.
 While no attorney can guarantee a specific outcome, their past success rates can give you an idea of their competence and experience with cases like yours.
 For example, a firm like Edelman & Thompson proudly notes that they have won or settled over 99% of their workers’ compensation cases.
 A high success rate is a strong sign that the firm knows how to build solid cases and effectively represent its clients’ interests, whether in negotiations or in court.

-Review Their Settlement History
+Ask to See Their Settlement History

 Beyond winning cases, it’s important to know if a lawyer has a history of securing fair and substantial compensation for their clients.
 A firm’s settlement history can demonstrate its ability to handle complex negotiations and fight for the full value of a claim.
 For instance, when a firm like Brown & Crouppen Law Firm mentions it has recovered over a billion dollars for its clients, it speaks volumes about its capability.
 This information shows they have the experience and resources to take on large insurance companies and achieve significant financial results for the people they represent.